 It is vitally important that these insurance coverage issues are resolved in a manner that keeps residents of Arizona safe.
 Phillips Law Group attorneys are paying close attention to these issues, in order to better serve car accident victims.

-If you or someone you love has been involved in an auto accident involving an Uber or Lyft driver, contact our law firm today for a free consultation.
+If you or someone you love has been involved in an auto accident involving an Uber or Lyft driver, contact a personal injury attorney in Phoenix, AZ today for a free consultation.

 Jasmine helped me so so much I want to thank her !
 And also Aaron , i was always scared after an accident , knowing I would have to deal with lawyers but not here .
 Luckily I’ve only been in 3 accidents but this time it was fast and easy .
 And i received all the treatments I needed to help me recover !
 Thank you Jasmine and Aaron!